 7. Set realistic expectations

-Don’t expect blog success overnight – results will take time.
-Business blogs can help convert more visitors into leads almost immediately because they allow a business owner to show off their knowledge and expertise of the industry.
+Don’t expect blog success overnight.
+Results will take time.
+Business blogs can help convert more visitors into leads almost immediately because they allow a business owner to show off their knowledge and expertise in the industry.
 Regardless, SEO takes time which means that it might take months for your blogging efforts to get your business on the first page of Google, and even years to generate large amounts of organic traffic to your blog.
 This doesn’t mean, however, that blogging isn’t right or working for you.
 Consistent blogging will pay off over time.

-Follow these blogging best practices for your business’s blog and you should see results.
-For more help getting started with business blogging, click here for our free guide to business blogging.
+Follow these blogging best practices for your business’s blog and you should see results!